 The Ageless Wisdom refers to an ancient body of teachings regarding the energetic structure of the universe, the evolution of consciousness in man and nature, and the spiritual reality of our lives with an emphasis on ‘right human relations’.
 It has been described as the golden thread that connects the esoteric or hidden teachings that underlie the major religious traditions, while providing the inspiration for the arts and sciences throughout the ages.
 Although thousands of years old, the teachings are referred to as ‘ageless’ rather than ‘ancient’ due to their progressively revelatory nature that is given active expression in people’s own lives and experiences.
 Over the past century, the exoteric form of these teachings have spread widely in the West following their release to the general public by H.P.
 Blavatsky, founder of the Theosophical Society, and later through the work of Alice A. Bailey and Helena Roerich, among others.

-The term ‘commercialisation paradigm’ is adopted in many of Mesbahi’s previous writings, including Heralding Article 25, op. cit., pp. 9-10.
+The term ‘commercialisation paradigm’ is adopted in many previous writings in this series, including Heralding Article 25, op. cit., pp. 9-10.